peterhinch/micropython-async/v3/docs/DRIVERS.md

 #### The publish/subscribe model

-As in the real world publication carries no guarantee of reception.
+As in the real world, publication carries no guarantee of readership.
 If at the time of publication there are no tasks with subscribed `agent` instances, the message will silently be lost.